brantburnett/btburnett.com/_posts/2024-12-09-csharp-vectorization.md

 That said, while it was slower, it was only a little slower.
 A bit more work and we can get there.
 In the interests of not boring everyone to tears I'll simply summarize the final adjustments that I found after lots of experimentation and hair pulling.

-One change was to switch to using a `ref` variable instead of `Span<T>` within the loop.
+One change was to switch to using a `ref T` variable instead of `ReadOnlySpan<T>` within the loop.
 This is slightly riskier because now the framework isn't doing range checking for buffer overflows, our code must do it correctly instead.
 But it turns out to be worthwhile here.

 The most valuable change was using [loop unrolling](https://en.wikipedia.org/wiki/Loop_unrolling).
 I won't dig into the concept too deeply here, but the idea is to process more than one vector per loop.
 In this case, the loop is rewritten to process four vectors every time instead of one.
 This allows us to completely eliminate the assignment of `temp` back to `accumlator`.
 Instead, we alternate accumulators every other vector, which works so long as we have an even number of vectors in the loop.
 We can also check for overflows every four vectors instead of after each one, meaning fewer branches.